 Photo Booths & Other Rentals

 Rentals can enhance both your décor and your guests’ experience at your wedding, while photo booths make sure all the silliness of the night is never forgotten while providing a nice take-home gift.
 When we polled Burgh Brides Vendor Guide members in these categories, they explained that they normally don’t receive a tip, but it’s certainly nice when they do.
-It’s normally a small monetary amount or a gift card.
+In that case, it’s normally a small monetary amount or a gift card.

 Your stationery both sets the tone and elevates the aesthetic of your wedding day.
 From your save the dates to your invitation suite to your day-of pieces, your love story can be told through paper, fonts, and embellishments.
 We love when couples elect to work with a local stationery designer to execute their wedding paper vision.
 When we polled our favorites, we found a mixed response, where half receive a tip and half do not.
 Of those who did receive something, most were monetary, but more common items include gift cards, wine, and chocolates.